alanng10/class-lang/Docue/Article/Sande/a.md

 Maide Param Var StorageType is IntTypeName or StructTypeName.

-Maide Type is IntTypeName or StructTypeName.
+Maide field Type is IntTypeName or StructTypeName.

 CastOperate is operate that results ref of reinterpret cast of StructType any or ref of IntType conversion of IntType int.